eduardofischermath/homemade_financial_instruments/ISSUES.md

 Due to the fact that the words "key" and "value" are used in the context of a Python dictionary, replace the word "value" for "data" in the context of the content of a node (in a tree).
+(For consistency, this should be the default in all languages.)

 ## ISSUE #0013 OPEN

 Consider renaming the project to Homemade Financial Instruments.
 (Or something else, or not rename at all.)

+## ISSUE #0014py OPEN

+Write type hints (introduced in Python 3.5 via PEP 484) for every existing variable/function/method.
+Do the same for variable annotations (PEP 526, Python 3.6) Also consider the constructions final/Final/@final (PEP 591, Python 3.8)